ronen-aniti-projects/Dynamic-Obstacle-Detector/README.md

-# Differentiating Dynamic Obstacles from Robot Self-Motion with a Monocular Camera Image Dense Optical Flow and RANSAC-Fitted Affine Transformation Approach
+# Leveraging Dense Optical Flow and RANSAC-fitted Affine Homographies to Differentiate Robot Self-Motion from Dynamic Obstacle Motion in Monocular Camera Image Sequences

 ## Background
 In this project, I demonstrate the validity of an established method for dynamic obstacle detection with monocular camera images and dense optical flow.
 The method involves differentiating between a robot's self-motion and true dynamic obstacles by means of comparing, at each time step, dense optical flow to projections under RANSAC-fitted affine homographies.
 Although this project is largely preliminary, I focus on explaining the underlying premises of the approach, developing the mathematics, and performing exploratory testing with a model differential drive wheeled robot (TurtleBot 3) in simulation environment Gazebo.

-Because the TurtleBot 4 is a ground-based differential drive mobile robot designed to operate on smooth, flat surfaces, having a fixed-pose front-facing camera-so the assumptions developed henceforth should be valid.

-This work is an outgrowth of a two-week graduate course project for a course I am taking at the University of Maryland (College Park) titled "Perception for Autonomous Robots", taught by Dr. Tommy Chang and Dr. Samer Charifa.
+The mathematical assumptions developed henceforth are tied to the fact that the TurtleBot 3 operates on flat surfaces and has a fixed-pose, front-facing camera.

 ## The Basic Premise
 The approach is premised on the following: